purnima1985/Devopslab/README.md

 This is github.
 Second line is added on github.
 Third line added from gitbash for branch merging.
-Add branch
-This line is added remotely
+This line is added remotely.